• Home

 4. Know who is missing and who is safe.

-Most people think that in the event of an emergency, they will just naturally know what to do.
+Most people think that in an emergency, they will just naturally know what to do.
 But in situations where main routes are blocked, people can get disoriented and panic.
 According to Scott Owens of Blutinuity,

 Emergency Exit sign